Tips for Establishing a Credit Policy That Works

 5. How are collections handled?

 At its most benign, the collections, or dunning, process can be as follows: After a payment is missed (and you can confirm the invoice was sent), an auto-generated email gets sent to the customer with a request to call or pay immediately.
 The collections staff follows up with a phone call within 24–72 hours (depending on whether you want to allow for a grace period), sticking to a script to maintain a professional tone.
 At the same time, a letter on the company’s letterhead is sent through the mail.
 Each company may have a different tolerance for how often they want to start or repeat this process; some companies may do this three times, taking up to 90 days, before they turn the account over to a collections agency.
 Other factors to consider when establishing the frequency and length of the collections process include the overall profitability of the product or service, risk profile of the account, and absolute dollar amount of the invoice.
+Refer to our guide on establishing a collections policy for more information.

 6. What are your terms of sale?